-In recent years, the boundaries that traditionally divided brain research in departments of Psychology, Neurobiology and Biomedical Engineering have blurred.
+In recent years, the boundaries that traditionally divided brain research in departments of Psychological and Brain Sciences, Neurobiology and Biomedical Engineering have blurred.
 To train the next generation of top-flight brain scientists, Washington University has developed an integrated curriculum that provides graduate students with the training and resources to become leaders in this interdisciplinary field.

-The Cognitive, Computational and Systems Neuroscience Pathway (CCSN) is a specialized curriculum available to students pursuing a PhD in Neuroscience, Psychology, Biomedical Engineering, or other brain-related discipline at Washington University (including students in the Medical Scientist Training Program).
+The Cognitive, Computational and Systems Neuroscience Pathway (CCSN) is a specialized curriculum available to students pursuing a PhD in Neuroscience, Psychological and Brain Sciences, Biomedical Engineering, or other brain-related discipline at Washington University (including students in the Medical Scientist Training Program).
 The CCSN Pathway is not a separate degree-granting program, and CCSN students must fulfill all of the degree requirements of their home programs.

 The CCSN Pathway provides an integrated curriculum that is compatible with course-scheduling constraints in the home degree-granting programs.
 The curriculum is challenging and is designed to help students tackle problems using an interdisciplinary approach.